In [ ]:

 X

-array(["first smartphon noth compar to, i'm satisfi seem specif capabl much expens phone everyth well."], dtype=object)
+array(["first smartphon noth compar to, i'm satisfi seem specif capabl much expens phone everyth well."],

 '''